 One really cool part of this tour is traveling across the channel to Douglas Island.
 From here, you’ll head up the mountainside of Juneau’s ski resort and get a unique vantage point on the Capital City.
 Then it’s downhill 1,200 feet on a paved road to the ocean!
 Ride along the shoreline where you have great views of the Mendenhall Glacier, then hop in a van and head back to town for a tramcar ride up Mount Roberts.
 One of Juneau’s most popular attractions, the tram takes you 1,800 feet above town.
 From here, you’re on your own: take a walk in the mountain alpine, explore the nature center and viewing platforms, watch a free movie on Tlingit culture, visit a gift shop, or dine at the restaurant and enjoy the best view in Juneau.

-Want to go on a guided custom designed ride or walk?
+Want to go on a guided custom designed ride?
 From endurance rides to tailored tours of Juneau, Cycle Alaska will work with you to create an itinerary to meet your personal interests.
 Call upon their knowledge on trails, roads, and riding conditions as you decide what ride is good for you.
 Or if there are specific places such as the Alaska Museum you want to visit, just ask.
 Whatever you choose, you’ll go with their local guides and you can add van support.
 Just tell them what you’re looking for and they’ll make it happen.

 About Cycle Alaska